 To let go of a toxic relationship when you still love them might literally seem impossible to you right now.
 But you are on your way there, and that itself is laudable.
 It may be a small step now, but a stride in the right direction is always a win.
 So to keep yourself going and steer clear from negative thoughts that hold you back, reward yourself for getting better.

-Maybe buy that croissant you always try to ignore in the bakery window on your way to work after you decide to not text them back.
+Maybe after you decide to not text them back, get yourself that croissant you always try to ignore in the bakery window on your way to work.
 Or open that bottle of wine you were saving for an occasion when you finally move on and set up that new dating app profile.
 Make every little thing count!
+Healing isn’t linear though, so don’t think that you shouldn’t reward yourself for your progress just because you take five steps forward and two steps back.

 11. Indulge yourself after ending toxic relationships

-Once you figure out how to end a toxic relationship with a boyfriend or girlfriend, the process doesn’t end there.
-You must indulge yourself, and not by sitting on your couch and watching the same old rom-com for the millionth time after opening yet another packet of boxed mac n cheese.
-It’s time to turn things around for the better and that starts with giving your mind and body what it needs.
+Once you figure out how to end a toxic relationship with a boyfriend or girlfriend or a partner, the process doesn’t end there.
+You must indulge yourself, and not by sitting on your couch and watching the same old rom-com for the millionth time after opening yet another packet of boxed mac and cheese.
+It’s time to turn things around for the better, and that starts with giving your mind and body what it needs.

 “There are many ways in which people can move on, based on what suits them.
-Anything other than unhealthy coping like substance, social withdrawal, vengeful behavior, etc. can be a workable way for different people.
-One can engage in long, lost hobbies, rebuild their social circle, practice mindfulness, read books on dealing with relationship issues, take a trip even,” recommends Sampreeti.
+Anything other than unhealthy coping like substance use, social withdrawal, vengeful behavior, etc. can be a workable way for different people.
+One can engage in long-lost hobbies, rebuild their social circle, practice mindfulness, read feel-good books, or even take a trip,” recommends Sampreeti.
 Guess you’ve now got expert-backed advice to book those tickets to Hawaii!

 Related Reading: Romantic Life Off Tracks?
 How You Were Raised Affects Relationships